 The Government wants gigabit-broadband for at least 85% of UK premises by 2025.
-As part of that commitment, the Government has pledged £5 billion and added 1.8 million premises eligible to receive gigabit-speed internet.
-This will allow users to download HD movies in less than 30 seconds and prepare the UK for next-generation 8K quality video streaming technology.
+As part of that commitment, the Government has pledged £5 billion.
+Plus, it’s added 1.8 million premises eligible to receive gigabit-speed internet.
+As a result, users will be able to download HD movies in less than 30 seconds.
+Moreover, it’ll prepare the UK for next-generation 8K quality video streaming technology.
 With VMO2 already setting the foundation for this technology, the removal of the HFC (cable) network is inevitable.

-The cost of the estimated 7-year project is said to add a “modest increase” to VMO2’s £2 billion a year expenditure budget.
+The cost of the estimated 7-year project is said to add a “modest increase” to Virgin Media O2’s £2 billion a year expenditure budget.
 Apparently, the upgrade rollout will be the UK’s most efficient as the company will use its fully-ducted network.
 The cost will be approximately £100.00 per premises plus customer installation costs.

 Upgrades for the future DOCSIS 4 cable network is £60.00 per premise.
 However, VMO2 already announced that the full fibre broadband FTTP upgrade will eliminate the need to spend money on future versions of DOCSIS.
 Especially when the latter will struggle to keep up with the demands of faster speeds.

 In the Q2 2021, VMO2 also reported 36,000 new broadband subscribers, and a fixed-line customers increase of 22,000.
 That’s a total count of 5.7 million.
 On top of that, over 40% of their broadband customers also signed up to a mobile contract with them.